Z WINE Julius Shiraz 2022 Review: Oak Over Fruit in the Barossa

 Appearance

-In the glass, the wine shows a dense purple-black core that lightens to a vivid crimson rim.
-Under brighter light it flashes ruby; in shade it deepens toward a darker, brooding purple.
+In the glass, it shows a dense purple-black core that fades to a vivid crimson rim.
+Under brighter light it flashes ruby; in shade it deepens toward brooding purple.
 The wine is clear and free of haze.
-Slow, evenly spaced legs underline the alcohol and body, hinting at real weight.
+Slow, evenly spaced legs underline the alcohol and body, hinting at real concentration.

 Aroma / Nose

 Even without a swirl, the nose offers sweet oak and a peppery lift.
-With time in the glass, it remains a little guarded: Kiki picked out red berry notes beginning to surface, while I stayed with the wood — sweet, almost cork-like in character, despite the screwcap.
-As it opens, spice and a faint sweetness emerge, though the barrel influence continues to lead.
+After a few minutes, it remains slightly guarded.
+Kiki picked out emerging red berry notes, while I focused on the wood, sweet and faintly cork-like in character despite the screw cap.
+As it opens, spice and subtle sweetness appear, though barrel influence continues to shape the profile.

 Palate / Taste

-Acidity makes itself known immediately, sharpening the palate and setting the tone.
-Tannins grip softly at the cheeks and gums, lingering most centrally.
-Fruit is present but fleeting, ceding centre stage to the wine’s structure.
-Beneath that frame, a restrained berry note remains — subtle, more suggestion than statement.
+Acidity makes itself known immediately, sharpening the palate and setting a firm tone.
+Tannins grip softly at the cheeks and gums, lingering centrally.
+Primary flavours appear briefly before yielding to savoury weight and structural tension.
+A restrained berry character remains beneath the surface, more suggestion than anchor.

 Finish

-The finish is structured and dry, firmly led by savoury weight and barrel seasoning; acidity continues to tingle as the berry note slips away.
-With food, the wine holds its line — more about frame and restraint than generosity.
+The finish is dry and composed, guided by savoury weight and seasoning from oak.
+Acidity continues to tingle as the darker berry note slips away.
+With food, the wine holds its line, favouring frame and restraint over immediate generosity.

 Food Pairing

-We poured this alongside a modest afternoon cheese board, using a mix of textures to see how the wine’s structure would respond.
+We poured this alongside a modest afternoon cheese board to see how contrast would influence the wine.

-Edam sharpened the edges, bringing acidity forward without tipping into sourness and making the wine feel taut and composed.
+Edam heightened the acidity without tipping into sharpness, making the wine feel taut and composed.

-Persian fetta shifted things in the opposite direction — its salt and creaminess softened the profile, drawing out a darker fruit note that had previously sat beneath the surface.
+Persian fetta softened the profile, drawing out darker fruit that had previously sat in the background.

-Cottage cheese pulled the texture drier but didn’t clash, revealing more of the wine’s savoury backbone.
+Cottage cheese leaned into dryness but did not clash, revealing more of the savoury backbone.

-With prosciutto, the barrel influence stepped forward again — firm, spicy, and slightly smoky against the fat of the meat.
+Prosciutto pushed the wine back toward spice and oak, firm and slightly smoky against the fat of the meat.

 ATC Verdict: Is It Worth the Splurge?

 Would we drink it again?
-Possibly — with food that can steady its edges.
+Possibly, particularly with food that softens its edges.

-Firm in frame and quietly guarded, this is a Shiraz that values control over charm.
+Firm in frame and quietly guarded, this is a Shiraz that prioritises control over charm.

 Editor’s Note

-Critic reviews of the Julius Shiraz 2022 describe plush fruit, fine-grained tannins, and depth that unfolds with air or cellaring.
+Critic reviews describe plush fruit and fine-grained tannins that unfold with air or cellaring.
 Our bottle, tasted fresh and without decanting, showed a more structure-driven profile.
-Time in glass — or a few years in the cellar — may reveal the darker fruit and suppleness others have praised.
+Time in glass or a few years in the cellar may reveal the darker fruit and suppleness others have praised.

 –Adrian – Editor at All That Is Cool